halilibrahimavsar/documentation/data-structure/README.md

-## this documentation will be contain: Numpy, Matplotlib, Pandas
-and just with simple doc
+## just any data structure documentations with simple definitions